JustinHogue/SkinDetector/README.md

 ![alt text](https://media.discordapp.net/attachments/575755454919999489/968688328121659435/unknown.png)
 ![alt text](https://media.discordapp.net/attachments/575755454919999489/968686178125627442/unknown.png)

+## Conclusion and limitations
+From what we can see with the examples, the results are quite good.
+In some situations, we even manage to separate the wood and the skin.
+However, when the skin is too bright or not bright enough, the program is no longer able to detect the skin.
+An interesting addition would be to try to determine the filters needed to detect only the lighted or very shaded skin.

 ## References
 <a id="1">[1]</a>
 Patil, Prajakta M., and Y. M. Patil, "Robust Skin Colour Detection and Tracking Algorithm",